-This Vision Zero Strategy is looking long-term to 2040 and will be supported by Vision Zero Action Plans which will set out our short, medium and long-term actions.
+This Vision Zero Strategy is looking longterm to 2040 and will be supported by a Vision Zero Action Plan which will set out our short, medium and long-term actions.
 This will allow GM to respond to changes in travel patterns, or technological innovations in vehicle safety, for example.